JasonEtco/jasonet.co/posts/remix-first-impressions.md

 })
 ```

-Now of course, we should be validating the input and thereby inferring the right type - but from an ease-of-pluggability perspective, converting the `FormData` to a plain object is kind of a pain.
+Now of course, we should be validating the input and thereby inferring the right type - but from an ease-of-pluggability perspective, I find converting the `FormData` to a plain object to be kind of a pain.

 ### Composing loaders